|

 issued on an American stamp in 1983.

-3) Sheet Music of Scott Joplin Compositions [top]
+of Scott Joplin Compositions

-The sheet music below of Scott
+The sheet music below of Scott Joplin compositions is

-Joplin compositions is set out roughly chronologically
+set out roughly chronologically into the following three

-rags, marches and waltzes; (b) compositions
+waltzes; (b) compositions on which

-on which Joplin collaborated or arranged; and
+Joplin collaborated or arranged; and (c) Joplin songs.

-a) Joplin Rags, Marches and Waltzes [top]
+Rags, Marches and Waltzes

 |

-The Great Crush Collision March.
+Great Crush Collision March.
+Temple,

-Temple, TX: John R Fuller, 1896.
+TX: John R Fuller, 1896.

 [view sheet